This post may include affiliate links or compensated content. Click here for our disclosure policy

 What are surveys?

 Surveys are questionnaires provided by companies who are seeking feedback from a specific market, usually about their buying habits and demographics (i.e. home ownership vs renting, education level etc).
 Surveys are not new, but in the past they came in the mail.
-Today, you can making money doing surveys online or through mobile apps.
+Today, you can make money doing surveys online or through mobile apps.

 Are surveys a scam?